sneha-afk/KeplerKV/docs/planning.md

 - [X] Serialization/deserialization from file
 - [X] Allow for data manipulation to supported types

+### baseline
+- [X] Inserting and deleting key-values
+- [X] Validate user input and operations

-### reach
+### feature ideas
 - [ ] Allow for transactions, commits, rollbacks
-- [ ] Manage key-values in efficent data structures
+- [ ] API to a common language?
 - [ ] Allow for folders/indices to group together keys
 - [ ] User credentials and encryption of data
+- [ ] Cache system for larger amounts of keys
 - [ ] Concurrency
-- [ ] API to a common language?

-### baseline
-- [X] Inserting and deleting key-values
-- [X] Validate user input and operations

 ---